loyio/loyio/README.md

 ## All my files can be used for your own use, please do not spread the files in a profitable way !!!

-- 🔭 I’m currently working on uml work and software testing.
+- 🔭 I’m currently working on apple platform developing.
-- 🌱 I’m currently learning Principles of Computer Organization
+- 🌱 I’m currently learning swift and Principles of Computer Organization
 - 💬 Ask me about python、cpp、ml
 - 📫 How to reach me: i#loyio.me